 Part of the increased sweetness is due to the lowering of the other flavor components.
 If your toe is not hit with a hammer, you are inclined to think of your sore throat.

 Part of the flavor change involves the breakdown of sulfur-containing compounds in the onions.
 Precisely how they break down and what the changes are depends on many factors.
 One variety of sulfur-free compound, polysaccharides, is broken down by heat into smaller monosaccharides.
 Imagine a string of beads being broken into smaller strings of beads, and eventually individual beads.
-Although one “string” may sweet, many shorter strings are sweeter!
+Although one “string” may seem sweet, many shorter strings are sweeter!

 Summing UpDoubtless, a consideration of the onion helps us better understand the complex interactions and changes that result from the cooking process.
 We come to better appreciate how cooking still remains more an art than a science.
 Still, many a scientist dabbles in the art of cooking.
 Don’t expect him to stop trying to convert it into a science.

 ¹ It should be kept in mind that different cultivars of onion contain varying initial levels of flavor-causing compounds, including some sugars.
 Not all the sweetness of every onion is caused by the heating process.References:

 - Journal of Agricultural and Food Chemistry: 3-Mercapto-2-methylpentan-1-ol, A New Powerful Aroma Compound

 - kitchn: Raw to Sweet: How to Change the Intensity of Onions